Snake plants have been quite popular as houseplants for decades.

 Step 1: Identifying The Symptoms And Causes Of Root Rot

-Root rort can be bacterial or fungal, although fungal root rot is far more common.
+Root rot can be bacterial or fungal, although fungal root rot is far more common.

-The warning signs of infection begin with some of the outer leaves turning yellow.
+The warning signs of root rot infection begin with some yellowing or drooping of the snake plant leaves.

 They might also become mushy or saggy.